vg-json-data/sm-json-data/strats.md

 This implicit strat can be disabled by setting the node property `"useImplicitCarryGModeBackThrough": false`.

-If the node has a `spawnAt` property, or if it has `"isDoorImmediatelyClosed": true`, then this implicit strat is disabled unless the node is explicitly marked as `"useImplicitCarryGModeBackThrough": true`.
+If the node has `"isDoorImmediatelyClosed": true`, then this implicit strat is disabled unless the node is explicitly marked as `"useImplicitCarryGModeBackThrough": true`.

 ### Implicit Carry G-Mode Morph Back Through